On the Build menu, click System File Specifications, or click the button on the toolbar.

 - Multiple paths can be quickly added by clicking the Browse button and selecting additional paths.

 You many also add the location of your function code pdf help files.
+If your files are not found, contact GMCL.

 After specifying the locations of your files, click Next to have BuildPlus find your files.